bmeurant/technical-docs/software-architecture/api-fundamentals/api-keys-and-management.md

 While often discussed together, they solve different problems:
 *   **API Keys** are credentials used to identify and authenticate a calling application, acting as a simple, first-level gatekeeper.
-*   **API Management** is a comprehensive practice for overseeing the entire lifecycle of an API, from design and documentation to security, analytics, and versioning.
+*   **API Management** is a comprehensive practice for overseeing the entire lifecycle of an API, from design and documentation to security, analytics, and eventual retirement.

 ---